1izardo/obsidian-scripts/README.md

 # Obsidian Scripts

-A collection of custom scripts for my [Obsidian](https://obsidian.md) vault, used by the [Templater](https://silentvoid13.github.io/Templater) plugin
+A collection of custom scripts for my [Obsidian](https://obsidian.md) vault, used by the [Templater](https://silentvoid13.github.io/Templater) plugin.

 ## Available Functions